-The boning knife is another type of specialised hunting knife which as the name suggests is used to debone carcasses.
-Before I begin to delve into the intricacies of the boning knife we should make sure we know what we mean when we talk about boning knives.
-If you already know and you’re very familiar with the topic, feel free to skip ahead into the next section. boning knife is most often used to remove the meat from the bone of an animal.
-It is not intended for cutting through bones, if you’re looking to cut bones then you might want to consider a cleaver.
+The boning knife is another type of specialised hunting knife which, as the name suggests, is used to debone carcasses.
+Before I begin to delve into the intricacies of the boning knife, we should make sure we know what we mean when we talk about boning knives.
+If you already know and you’re very familiar with the topic, feel free to skip ahead into the next section.
+A boning knife is most often used to remove the meat from the bone of an animal; it is not intended for cutting through bones.
+If you’re looking to cut bones, then you might want to consider a cleaver.

 Now that we’ve established what a boning knife is used for, you’re hopefully better able to decide if this is the sort of specialised hunting knife you’d like to add to your collection.

 A boning knife should be kept sharp.
 Getting close to the bone with a blunt knife can be difficult and dangerous job.
 Additionally, force will need to be applied and can result in slipping and injury.
 A dull blade will likely result in significant portions of meat to be left behind.
 Removing the meat from a carcass should be effortless and shouldn’t require a workout.
 For this reason, I would suggest honing your knife before every job and having your knives professionally sharpened once a year.
 Alternatively, you can follow our knife sharpening guide to do it yourself.